syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ### Programmatic selection

-We can also select the text in EditControl programmatically by using the `SelectAll`, `SetSelectionStart` and `SetSelectionEnd` method.
+`SelectAll`, `SetSelectionStart` and `SetSelectionEnd` method helps to select the text in EditControl programmatically.

 The following code snippet demonstrates how to select all the text in EditControl.